nitink100/TrafficCongestionControl/README.md

 Once the installation is complete, you can start the simulation.

 1.  **Navigate to the Root Directory**
-    Make sure you are in the main `AI-Traffic-Control` folder.
+    Make sure you are in the main `TrafficCongestionControl` folder.

 2.  **Run the Main Script**
     Execute the `simulation.py` file.
 A Pygame window will launch, displaying the live traffic simulation.